 Are there risks of STIs if I use a condom?

 There is still some risks of STIs even if you use a condom or dental dam.
-Condoms and dental dams lower the risk for viruses that are spread through the skin, like HPV (genital warts) and herpes.
-But there is still a chance they can spread through parts that aren’t covered.
+Condoms and dental dams lower the risk for viruses that are spread through skin-to-skin contact, like HPV (genital warts) and herpes.
+But there is still a chance they can spread through the parts of your genitals that aren’t covered.

-There is also a risk the condom or dam will break.
+There’s also a risk the condom or dam will break.
 You can look at the steps for using a condom and see what you can do to make breaking less likely.
-If it does break, you will be able to tell, and you can get tested after.
+If it does break, you will notice, and you can get tested after.

 Can I get Pregnant, or Get or Pass and STI from That? – Scarleteen